Last Updated on March 16, 2022 by Kelly Thoreson

 Hell no I can’t and that is part of why I love blogging so much.

 In blogging, relaxed, conversational writing is encouraged while traditional, super-rigid-with-lots-of-rules writing is frowned upon.
 Amen to that!

 Yes, it’s safe to say that in blogging I have found my place in the world.
 Anywhere that I am praised for being breaking the rules is exactly where I belong.

-A blog post should read more like a conversation with a friend than a book report, even if you run a book review blog.
+A blog post should read more like a conversation with a friend than a book report.

 Think of your favorite online content creators … are they talking at you or are they talking to you?

 I have seen entire blog posts written like a text message and they were unreadable.

 Throwing in a well-placed emoticon, “lol” or “jk” here and there is 100% acceptable.
-Composing a 1,000-word post in shorthand is not.
+Composing a 1,000-word post in text-message-shorthand is not.

 It doesn’t have to be complicated, just listen to your writer’s intuition and let it flow.

 Related Reading: 7 Ways to Write Fast Blog Posts (that don’t suck)